Revenge eviction

 Renters who report issues with their property to their landlord or to housing health and safety regulators risk a type of eviction.
 While landlords are often legally required to conduct certain repairs or ensure properties to-let are within health and safety codes, a landlord might choose to evict their renters instead of addressing the issue.

-In the United Kingdom, revenge eviction is legal via the use of a Section 21 notice so-called "no-fault eviction".
+In England and Wales, revenge eviction had been legal via the use of a Section 21 notice so-called "no-fault eviction" until 2026.

 In the United States, retaliatory eviction as it's known is illegal, and since Edwards v.
 Habib (1968) has been as a legal defence for renters unjustly removed from their homes.

 Revenge eviction in the United Kingdom

 Within the United Kingdom, Revenge eviction is a term used to describe an eviction process initiated by a landlord where a tenant asks for repairs to be carried out or complains about conditions.
 Campaign groups such as Shelter have called for revenge evictions to be legislated against.